hujhax/austin-improv-wiki/The Black Vault.md

 * 5/23/13: "Pick Your Own Black Vault", a mash-up with *[[Pick Your Own Path]]* that played at *[[The Free Fringe]]*.
 * 6/23/13: the show was hour 32 of [[The 44-Hour Improv Marathon]].
 * 3/27/14: a double-bill with [[Strange Worlds]] as a fundraiser for both show's trip to the Alaska State Improv Festival.

+### *Tales from the Black Vault*
+In 2014, the cast began production on *Tales from the Black Vault*, a podcast version of the show.
+Plans were made for an eight-episode audiodrama anthology of improvised stories in the style of H. P. Lovecraft.
+They recorded [http://soundcloud.com/blackvaultpodcast/tales-from-the-black-vault-the-harvest-festival a demo episode] at the director's home, and then launched [http://kickstarter.com/projects/majcher/tales-from-the-black-vault-a-lovecraft-radio-drama a kickstarter campaign] to raise funding to produce a whole season.
+The kickstarter raised enough money to produce *two* seasons -- the cast is now in production on season one, with a projected premiere date in late February.

 ## Media
 ### Videos